HTTP Request Node

 Raw Mode

-Raw mode allows you to edit the request as pure JSON, providing full control.
+Raw mode allows you to edit the request as JSON, providing full control.

 Authentication